 And while their sports were different, the mental patterns were often remarkably similar.

 What I discovered over time is that performance in sport is rarely limited by physical ability alone.
-In fact, once athletes reach a certain level of skill, the difference between winning and losing is often happening in a place that can’t be seen - the mind.
+In fact, once athletes reach a certain level of skill, the difference between winning and losing is most often happening in a place that can’t be seen - the mind.

 Over the years, certain themes have appeared again and again in my work with athletes.
 These are the key lessons I’ve learned about how the athletic mind really works.